francma/wob/README.md

 wob
 ```

+### Configuration

+Configuration variables can be provided from the command line or as environment variables.
+For a list of options, see `wob --help`.
+For each command line options, the corresponding environment variable is prefixed by `WOB_` and has the same name converted to uppercase
+and with dashes replaced with underscores (e.g. `--bar-color` becomes `WOB_BAR_COLOR`).

+#### Logging:

+Have these variables set to anything to set logging level:

+- WOB_VERBOSE: set log level to INFO
+- WOB_DEBUG: set log level to DEBUG
+- WOB_ERROR: set log level to ERROR

 ### General case

 You may manage a bar for audio volume, backlight intensity, or whatever, using a named pipe.
 Create a named pipe, e.g. /tmp/wobpipe, on your filesystem using.